 However, you choose, understand that the ONLY place in Japan you can get these cookies is at the Fujiyama store when visiting Mount Fuji.
 They aren’t in convenience stores or at the airports.
 Be sure to get all the cookies you want while there.
 I might have come back with enough to alter the weight in my suitcase because they make the perfect souvenir!

-Thanks to Heather from Timm Travels for recommending this speciality Japanese Snack from Mount Fuji!
+Thanks to Heather from Timm Travels for recommending this specialty Japanese Snack from Mount Fuji!

-One of the many things to love about Japan is their thorough celebration of every season.
-If you visit Japan during cherry blossom season, you will see the extreme example, but the Japanese also celebrate many seasonal foods.
+One of the many things to love about Japan is its thorough celebration of every season.
+If you visit Japan during the cherry blossom season, you will see an extreme example, but the Japanese also celebrate many seasonal foods.

 Strawberries are one great example.
-Sweet, delicious Ichigo (strawberries) are in season during the winter months, and during that time, you can enjoy one of our favourite snacks: Ichigo daifuku.
+Sweet, delicious Ichigo (strawberries) are in season during the winter months, and during that time, you can enjoy one of our favorite snacks: Ichigo daifuku.

 Thanks to Stephanie from Poppin Smoke for recommending this delicious seasonal snack from Japan.